Leannelb/all-goals-daily-study/100DaysOfCode/100daysnotes.md

 # 100 days of code days
 By Leanne | Frontend Masters

+## Day 61
+Adding items to our cart with clickHandlers
+Adding add and remove methods to add and remove items from the cart Fixing errors
+Using reacts built in use context adding animation on the cart button when we add an item to the cart - exciting!

 Day 57
 Building out meals application & retrieved the meals from the Firebase backend Motivation & chit chat - good ol' Lillys back at it again, I love the chat's with you guys!